 Potential Impact Primary Objective Mitigation Measures Stage of Mitigation Design Construction Operation Contingency Measures Nil.
 Identify and investigate the site of mass wasting a remediation. and provide suitable Monitoring Nil.
-Document mass wasting and landslip control Regular visual inspection and check sheets m No generation of acidic waste water or other acidic material Prevention Conduct a geotechnical investigation which includes inspection of intrusive igneous rock bodies for disseminated sulphides.
+Document mass wasting and landslip control Regular visual inspection and check sheets m Generation of Acidic Material No generation of acidic waste water or other acidic material Prevention Conduct a geotechnical investigation which includes inspection of intrusive igneous rock bodies for disseminated sulphides.
 Any exposed acid producing material will be neutralized and contained according to the Queensland Acid Sulfate Soil Technical Manual, Soil Management Guidelines.
 Nil.
 Contingency Measures Nil.
 Divert potentially acidic surface run-off away from local waterways, into established sedimentation basins.
 Neutralise the contained surface run-off by chemical/biological means, in accordance with the Queensland Acid Sulfate Soil Technical Manual, Soil Management Guidelines.
-Nil.
 Monitoring Nil. pH monitoring of surface run-off generated from operational construction sites, at times and in locations where generation of acidic runoff is likely. pH monitoring of local surface waters receiving surface run-off from construction sites, at times and in locations where generation of acidic runoff is likely.
-Submit samples of suspected acidic material to a NATA accredited laboratory for characterisation.
 Nil.

-Potential Impact Primary Objective Mitigation Measures Stage of Mitigation Design Construction Operation Land contamination by on-site construction activities or by export of contaminated material from site or importation of contaminated material No contamination of land Prevention Determine whether any Notifiable Activities will be undertaken as part of the Project.
+Potential Impact Primary Objective ve Mitigation Measures Stage of Mitigation Design Construction Operation Submit samples of suspected acidic material to a NATA accredited laboratory for characterisation.
+Land contamination by on-site construction activities or by export of contaminated material from site or importation of contaminated material No contamination of land Prevention Determine whether any Notifiable Activities will be undertaken as part of the Project.
 Search the Project properties for listing on the Contaminated Land Register or Environmental Management Register.
 Develop an Emergency Spill Containment Plan.
 Design storage areas to consist of a compacted base, bunding to contain spillages and roofing to prevent contamination and infiltration of stormwater (as per AS1940 and AS3780).
 Record the nature, quantity and location of all hazardous materials on-site in a manifest.
 Residual hazardous materials will be removed from the construction site and returned to an appropriate storage area or a suitable waste facility.
 Spillages of all dangerous goods and contaminated materials will be rendered harmless through investigation, collection and disposal at a suitable disposal facility.
 Fill material imported from offsite will be procured from a licensed quarrying facility and accompanied by relevant documentation to verify it is contaminant/acid sulfate soil free.
 Contaminated fill material exported from site will be disposed at a facility licensed for the disposal of such material.
 Apply good practice in the storage and handling of dangerous and hazardous goods and appropriate responses to manage impacts from potential spills.
-Contingency Nil.
-Measures If potentially contaminated soils are encountered, investigation by a qualified contaminated land specialist should be undertaken.
-Visual and olfactory observation of all in-situ material excavated during construction.
-Monitoring Nil.
+Contingency Measures Nil.
+If potentially contaminated soils are encount qualified contaminated land specialist should Visual and olfactory observation of all in-situ construction. be undertaken.

+Potential Impact Primary Objective Mitigation Measures Stage of Mitigation Design Construction Operation Monitoring Nil.
 Submission of samples of suspected contaminated material to a NATA accredited laboratory for characterisation.